Even young children can be taught to solve their problems peacefully with these 5 steps:

 Bobby vs. Girls (accidentally) (2009) by Lisa Yee.
 Bobby and Holly have been best friends for years, until a disagreement threatens to break them up for good.
 However, when their argument accidentally sparks a full-out war between the boys and girls in their fourth-grade class, they must come up with a way to return things to normal.
 Ages 6-12.

-BC FRIENDS for Life Parent Program offers an instructional video about "milkshake breathing" and ways to teach children this important calming skill.
+Learn more about "milkshake breathing" and ways to teach children this and other important calming skills.

 Adapted from: Joseph, G.E. & Strain, P.S.
 (2010).
 Teaching Young Children Interpersonal Problem-Solving Skills.
 Young Exceptional Children, 13, 28-40.